Artwork by Matt Priso - Instagram @ sik_abyss

 “Carl, you sent her a postal voting slip.
 Vote one, Rebecca Whitlock with love hearts all over it.
 And little arrows through them.”

 Carl’s heart sank into the part of the chest where it feels like it was being swallowed.
-He traced his actions back to the morning he wrote the letter.
+He traced his actions back to the morning he wrote the actual letter to Becky.
 What have I done?

 “Carl, are you there.
 I’m coming over.”